eos/eos/doc/api/python.rst

    because the ``eos.plot`` module sets its default plot style and a matplotlib backend.
    All options (except the backend) can be overwritten by updating ``matplotlib.rcParams[...]``;
    see also the ``matplotlib`` documentation.
-   Note that the default plots use LaTeX to create labels and math expressions, so for this to work latex needs to be available on your system.
+   Note that the default settings use LaTeX to create labels and math expressions, so for this to work latex needs to be available on your system.

 .. autoclass:: eos.plot.Plotter